The comonotone flow of a stochastically monotone Feller process on the real line: About Theorems 4 and 5 in

 \subsection{About Theorem 5}

-Now Theorem 5 in \cite{KamKreOBr} assumes that $(X_t)_{t \in \R_+}$ and $(Y_t)_{t \in \R_+}$ are (possibly time-inhomogeneous) Markov processes, and does not directly assume \eqref{e:stoch-dom-KKO}, but instead the following stochastic monotonicity condition: for all $s,t \geq 0$, and all $x,y \in E$ such that $x \preccurlyeq y$,
+Theorem 5 in \cite{Kam+77} assumes that $(X_t)_{t \in \R_+}$ and $(Y_t)_{t \in \R_+}$ are (possibly inhomogeneous in time) Markov processes, and does not directly assume \eqref{e:stoch-dom-KKO}, but instead the following stochastic monotonicity condition: for all $s,t \geq 0$, and all $x,y \in E$ such that $x \preccurlyeq y$,

 with the same conclusion as Theorem 4.
 The proof of Theorem 5 consists in observing that, using the Markov property, \eqref{e:stoch-dom-KKO-ter} implies \eqref{e:stoch-dom-KKO}, then invoking Theorem 4.
 However, in view of our previous remark, this approach does not seem to lead to a complete proof of Theorem 5 unless one can prove that \eqref{e:stoch-dom-KKO-ter} implies \eqref{e:stoch-dom-KKO-bis}.
-Unfortunately, such an implication is not true in general, as we show in the following counterexample.
+Unfortunately, such an implication is not true in general when $(t_k)_{1\leq k\leq n}$ is not increasing, as we show in the following counterexample.

-Take $E = \{a,b,c\}$, where $a \preccurlyeq b \preccurlyeq c$, and where $X$ and $Y$ are two versions of the same continuous-time Markov chain on $E$ with distinct starting points.
-The infinitesimal generator of the chain is prescribed by the $Q-$matrix (see e.g. \cite{And}) and defines a Markov semigroup on $E$, given, for all $t \geq 0$, by the transition matrix $P_t = \exp(tL)$.
-To check that $L$ indeed defines a stochastically monotone Markov semigroup on $E$, we check the condition stated in \cite{And} (Theorem 3.4 page 249, attributed to \cite{Kir}), which in our setting reduces to the two conditions $L_{ac} \leq L_{bc}$ and $L_{ba} \geq L_{ca}$, both visibly satisfied.
+Take $n=3, t_1=0,t_2=2,t_3=1$ and $E = \{a,b,c\}$, where $a \preccurlyeq b \preccurlyeq c$, and where $X$ and $Y$ are two versions of the same continuous-time Markov chain on $E$ with distinct starting points.
+The infinitesimal generator of the chain is prescribed by the $Q$-matrix (see e.g. \cite{And91}) and defines a Markov semigroup on $E$, given, for all $t \geq 0$, by the transition matrix $P_t = \exp(tL)$.
+To check that $L$ indeed defines a stochastically monotone Markov semigroup on $E$, we check the condition stated in \cite{And91} (Theorem 3.4 page 249, attributed to \cite{Kir76}), which in our setting reduces to the two conditions $L_{ac} \leq L_{bc}$ and $L_{ba} \geq L_{ca}$, both visibly satisfied.
 We now check numerically that Denoting $P=\exp(L)$, we have that

 and